belliavesha/CompSlab/fig_tools/Readme.txt

 Fig 2.
 Right:
 python3 poldeg_plot.py Comp_e100mu9_ ene figs/poldeg_specX.pdf

-To create Figs corresponding to 3-4 in Salmi et al. 20201:
+To create Figs corresponding to 3-4 in Salmi et al. 2021:
 Run driver.py in order to save pulses for 1 or 2 hot spots (separately or in combination if the spots are antipodal).
+A couple of example pulses are already saved in the 'pulses' directory.
-Then run stokesplot.py (and manually check that name of the input files are correct there and switch between antipodal/non-antipodal flags if necessary)
+Then run plot_stokes_model.py (and manually check that name of the input files are correct there and switch between antipodal/non-antipodal flags if necessary)